The official blog of the Lung Institute.

 Avoid Triggers – One reason people do not follow through with their resolutions is because they forget to remove or change the trigger activities they normally associate with smoking.
 These trigger activities include are but not limited to drinking alcohol, driving or boredom.
 If you associate smoking with a specific area, such as a designated smokers’ area outside of work, don’t go near there, or enter work through a side door if possible.

 Hopefully, these tips to quit smoking will help more people achieve their new year’s resolutions.
 Some people – if they quit sooner rather than later – will be able to move on with their lives, while others may have to deal with chronic lung diseases later in life.
-There are many treatment options for chronic lung disease out there, but when those do not work, many people seek alternative treatment options such as stem cell therapy.
-With stem cell therapy, patients use their own body to help improve quality of life.
+There are many treatment options for chronic lung disease out there, but when those do not work, many people seek alternative treatment options such as cellular therapy.
+With cellular therapy, patients use their own body to help improve quality of life.
 If you or someone you know has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more, please contact us or call (800) 729-3065.